guardian/frontend/docs/03-dev-howtos/06-repressing.md

 # Repressing fronts

+The JSON output created by `Facia-press` that is ingested by `Facia` does not have the properties that `Facia` is expecting.
+You need to re-press the fronts to re-create the JSON.
+[Read the Fronts architecture here](https://github.com/guardian/frontend/blob/d4422b4537165424e70a898d150db4e806ba04d6/docs/02-architecture/02-fronts-architecture.md).

 ## Tests failing (PR Build & Locally)

 Tests are failing because of mis pressed data committed.
 In the Teamcity PR build, you can see things like: